Petteri Salomaa: Life and career

 Salomaa made his professional singing debut in Helsinki at the age of 17 singing the part of Raphael in Joseph Haydn's The Creation.
 He has since had a highly active career as a concert soloist with major orchestras and ensembles in Europe, especially in Scandinavia.
 In 1984 he was the bass soloist in a nationally broadcast performance of Johann Sebastian Bach's St John Passion in Switzerland.
 He soon after appeared at Royal Albert Hall in London as the Levite in Handel's Solomon.
 He has also performed Gustav Mahler's Kindertotenlieder with the Orchestre de Paris.

 In 1983 Salomaa made his professional opera debut at the Finnish National Opera (FNO) as Figaro in Wolfgang Amadeus Mozart's The Marriage of Figaro.
 In 1985 he made his debut at the Wexford Festival Opera as the King of Scotland in Handel's Ariodante.
-He had several major critical successes in performances of Mozart operas at the Drottningholm Palace Theatre in Stockholm, including performances of Leporello in Don Giovanni (1986), Figaro (1987), Nardo in La Finta Giardiniera (1988).
+He had several major critical successes in performances of Mozart operas at the Drottningholm Palace Theatre in Stockholm, including performances of Leporello in Don Giovanni (1986), Figaro (1987), Nardo in La finta giardiniera (1988).
 In 1988 he made his debut at the Dutch National Opera as Masetto in Don Giovanni and Papageno in The Magic Flute.
 In 1989 he sang Figaro for his debuts at Theater Freiburg and the Michigan Opera Theater.
 He remained committed to Theater Freiburg through 1991 as a principal artist.

 In 1995 Salomaa created the role of Prince Hatt in the world premiere of Erik Bergman's Det sjungande trädet at the FNO.
 He has since returned to the FNO multiple times, performing roles like the Captain in John Adams’ The Death of Klinghoffer and the title role in Don Giovanni.
 In 1996 he portrayed Silvio in Pagliacci at the Tampere Opera.
 In 2000 he performed the role of Saturn in the first modern revival of Giovanni Legrenzi's La divisione del mondo at the Schwetzingen Festival.
-He has also performed in Giuseppe Verdi's Don Carlos at the Salzburg Festival under Herbert von Karajan, and has made appearances at the Deutsche Oper am Rhein, the Grand Théâtre de Genève, the Norwegian National Opera, the Prague State Opera, the Royal Opera, London, the Semperoper, the Teatro Lirico Giuseppe Verdi, and the Théâtre du Châtelet.
+He has also performed in Giuseppe Verdi's Don Carlos conducted by Herbert von Karajan at the Salzburg Festival, and has made appearances at the Deutsche Oper am Rhein, the Grand Théâtre de Genève, the Norwegian National Opera, the Prague State Opera, the Royal Opera, London, the Semperoper, the Teatro Lirico Giuseppe Verdi, and the Théâtre du Châtelet.